Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * Make it obvious when your team is doing well: celebrate glorious failure
     * Make your communication clear, and your expectations explicit: f you expect someone to do something for you, ask for a specific commitment – “When might this be done?”, rather than assuming everyone agrees on its urgency
     * Make your team feel safe
+- exercice d'écoute empathique -> cf [liste des émotions & sentiments]
+- [Core Protocols]:
+  * pass:  decline to participate in something
+  * check-in: indicate your engagement + express feelings
+  * check-out: "You must Check Out when you are aware that you cannot maintain the Core Commitments or whenever it would be better for you to be elsewhere."

 ## Stand-up & meetings
 It mush be SHORT (<15min), everybody has to be ponctual, actually **stand-up**, **listen** and **be concise** : [Why Scrum Should Basically Just Die In A Fire]